-Samuel is local to the Bangor area, attending Ysgol Friars and is a Welsh speaker.
-Sam is a recent graduate of Bangor University.
+Samuel is local to the Bangor area, a welsh speaker and graduate of Bangor University.

 Being a technology-savvy person, Sam is always striving to learn more and stay on top of any digital and tech trends by constantly updating his knowledge.

-Sam’s wide and versatile IT skills are amongst his greatest assets, ranging from Python development in a multitude of packages including Matplotlib, Django, NumPy and Machine Learning techniques.
-His skills also include more artistic endeavors such as Photoshop, Houdini and even Ableton Live.
-Sam also has experience using HPC Wales as part of his post-graduate research project.
+Sam’s wide and versatile IT skills are amongst his greatest assets, ranging from Python development in a multitude of packages including = Django, Pandas and Machine Learning techniques.
+His skills also include more artistic endeavors such as Photoshop, Houdini Ableton Live.
+Sam also has experience using SCW (Supercomputing Wales) as part of his post-graduate research project.